WHAT OUR RECENT CLIENTS SAY ABOUT US

 CONSTRUCTION STORMWATER COMPLIANCE

-In general, the NPDES stormwater program requires permit coverage for discharges from construction activities that disturb one or more acres, and discharges from smaller sites that are part of a larger common plan of development or sale.
+In general, the NPDES (National Pollution Discharge Elimination System) stormwater program requires permit coverage for discharges from construction activities that disturb one or more acres, and discharges from smaller sites that are part of a larger common plan of development or sale.
 Depending on the location of the construction site, either the state or EPA will administer the permit.
 See the webpage for Authorization Status for EPA’s Construction and Industrial Stormwater Programs to find out whether EPA or your state is the permitting authority for construction activities.
 You can also use the “Do I Need a Permit?” flow chart to help determine if and from whom you need to get NPDES permit coverage for your construction activities.

-Stormwater General Permit for Construction Activities in Texas:
+Stormwater General Permit for Construction Activities Nationwide:

-YOU NEED A PERMIT COVERAGE?
+DO YOU NEED A STORMWATER PERMIT COVERAGE FOR CONSTRUCTION ACTIVITIES?

 1- Develop a stormwater pollution prevention plan (SWPPP)